-Virtual Network Provider - a licensing Provider that has entered into a contractual agreement with Blue Cross and Blue Shield of Texas to provide diagnosis and treatment of injuries and illnesses through a Virtual Visit.
+Virtual Network Provider - an appropriately licensed Provider that has entered into a contractual agreement with BCBSTX to provide diagnosis and treatment of injuries and illnesses through a Virtual Visit.

-Virtual Visits - services provided for the diagnosis and treatment of low acuity, non-Emergency medical health and mental health conditions through the use of interactive audio and video telecommunication and transmission, and audio-visual communication technology.
+Virtual Visits - services provided by a Virtual Network Provider for the diagnosis and treatment of low acuity, non-Emergency medical health and mental health conditions through the use of interactive audio and video telecommunication and transmission, and audio-visual communication technology.